Unless you’ve got a green thumb and a big backyard, you’re probably eager for farmers to load shelves with fresh local produce in fall.

-Quercetin is also an effective inhibitor of histamine, meaning it stops the running nose and teary eyes from seasonal allergies.
-Some varieties are more nutritious than others; Granny Smiths, for example, have the most beneficial effect on good gut bacteria important for diabetes prevention.
+Quercetin is also an effective inhibitor of histamine, meaning it helps stop a running nose and teary eyes from seasonal allergies.
+Some varieties are more nutritious than others; Granny Smiths, for example, have the most beneficial effect on good gut bacteria, which can be important for diabetes prevention.
 This salad recipe offers a refreshingly new way to eat apples: Apple Beet Salad.

 2. Brussels Sprouts